hollandar/outrage-eventbus/README.md

 ```
 Subscribe by passing an instance of ISubscriber.
 You can implement your own instance or utilize FilterSubscriber or InjectSubscriber.
 returns: the subscriber instance.
-FilterSubscriber: A subscriber that takes a method delegate ot lambda function and passes messages of a certain type on to it.
+FilterSubscriber: A subscriber that takes a method delegate or lambda function and passes messages of a certain type on to it.
-InjectSubscriber: A subscriber that, on receipt of a message, delegate to a subscriber derived as a dependency.
+InjectSubscriber: A subscriber that, on receipt of a message, delegates to a subscriber created using dependency injection.

 ## Bus Heirarchies
 A ChildEventAggregator is a special instance of the bus that receives messages from its parent bus, and republishes all messages within the child.
 Messages published on the child bus are not propagated back to the parent.